-The mission of the Office of Emergency Public Health Preparedness (OEPHP) is to plan and prepare for; coordinate the response to; and recover from public health threats or emergencies in coordination with local, state, and federal agencies.
+The mission of Public Health Preparedness (PHP) is to plan and prepare for; coordinate the response to; and recover from public health threats or emergencies in coordination with local, state, and federal agencies.
 This may include planning how to staff and supply emergency shelters during a flood, or how to deliver life-saving medications after a bioterrorism attack.
 We are dedicated to preparing and leading the public health response to disasters and emergencies that affect Louisville Metro families, first responders, healthcare facilities, and our community as a whole.

 Learn about the potential emergencies that can happen in our community, and how best to respond to them.
 When you know what to do, you can prepare your home and loved ones in advance, and be ready for anything.

 - Pandemic Influenza

 - Radiation Emergencies